mortii/anki-morphs/docs/src/user_guide/setup/settings/general.md

 * **Read files in 'known-morphs' folder and register morphs as known**:
   Import known morphs from the `known-morphs` folder.
 Read more in [Settings Known Morphs](../setting-known-morphs.md).
+* **Use stability threshold instead of interval**:
+  With the introduction of FSRS cards are now described with "Stability", which is defined as the interval when the Desired Retention is set to 90%.
+For example, if your Desired Retention is 90%, 1d interval means 1d stability.
+  For 80%, a 1d stability might be equal to 2d interval, but it depends on your parameters.
+  By checking this option, AnkiMorphs will use stability instead of interval. **Make sure to use FSRS** since SM2, the default scheduler, doesn't compute stability.

+  This option is useful when you want have different DR in different decks that AnkiMorphs read, it avoid setting morphs as known if the DR being low means the interval growing too fast.

 * **Automatically Recalc before Anki sync**:
   Recalc automatically runs before Anki syncs your card collection.